openstack-archive/tripleo-heat-templates/network/config/single-nic-vlans/README.md

   environments/network-management.yaml

-Or, enable the Management network in network_data.yaml, and add the network to the list of networks used by each role in the role definition file (e.g. roles_data.yaml).
+Or, add the network to the list of networks used by each role in the role definition file (e.g. roles_data.yaml).
 Refer to installation documentation for procedure to generate a role file for custom roles.